 Sheriff Greg Champagne was born and raised in St. Charles Parish.
-He is a graduate of Hahnville High School (Class of 1975) and earned a BA in Government from Nicholls State University in 1979.
-Upon graduation, Greg was named to the Nicholls State University Hall of Fame and subsequently one of its “Outstanding Alumni”.
+He is a graduate of Hahnville High School (Class of 1975) and earned a B.A. in Government from Nicholls State University in 1979.
+Upon graduation, Greg was named to the Nicholls State University Hall of Fame and subsequently one of its "Outstanding Alumni".
 He went on to receive his law degree from The Louisiana State University Law Center in 1982.
 He served as an assistant district attorney in St. Charles Parish for nearly 14 years and earned a reputation as being a ”tough but fair” prosecutor with a 94% conviction rate.

 Greg Champagne was elected Sheriff of St. Charles Parish in 1995 by a large majority of the vote in the primary election.
 He was re-elected in 1999 without opposition and again in 2003, when he received over 81% percent of the vote.
-In of 2007 Sheriff Champagne was again re-elected with over 83% of the vote.
+In 2007, Sheriff Champagne was again re-elected with over 83% of the vote.
 He was subsequently re-elected in both 2011 and 2015 without opposition.
 He is only the second St. Charles Parish Sheriff in the agency’s 200 year history to garner a sixth term.

 He was selected as "Louisiana Sheriff of the Year" in 2003 by the Louisiana Crime Victim's Coalition.

 The Sheriff serves as a member of the Louisiana State Law Institute’s Committee on Criminal Justice, which recommends changes in criminal law to the Louisiana Legislature.
-He is a certified POST instructor at the St. Charles Parish Sheriff’s Office Training Academy.
+He is a certified P.O.S.T. instructor at the St. Charles Parish Sheriff's Office Training Academy.
 Sheriff Champagne is a member of the United States Eastern District of Louisiana Joint Terrorism Task Force Executive Board formed by the F.B.I.
-(New Orleans Office) and maintains a top secret security clearance by the FBI He is a former advisory board member of The ITT Technical College in St. Rose, Louisiana as an expert in the field of Criminal Justice.
+(New Orleans Office) and maintains a top secret security clearance by the F.B.I.
+He is a former advisory board member of The I.T.T.
+Technical College in St. Rose, Louisiana as an expert in the field of Criminal Justice.
 He also represents Louisiana Sheriffs, Louisiana State Police and Louisiana Chiefs of Police on the Louisiana Property and Casualty Insurance Commission.
-Sheriff Champagne was also appointed by Louisiana Supreme Court Justice Kitty Kimball to represent Sheriffs on the Louisiana Supreme Court’s Court Security Task Force.
+Sheriff Champagne was also appointed by Louisiana Supreme Court Justice Kitty Kimball to represent Sheriffs on the Louisiana Supreme Court's Court Security Task Force.
 Governor Bobby Jindal appointed Sheriff Champagne to the Louisiana Commission on Law Enforcement in 2012.

-In August of 2015, United States Attorney General Loretta Lynch appointed Sheriff Champagne to the 30 member National Commission on Forensic Science.
+In August of 2015, United States Attorney General Loretta Lynch appointed Sheriff Champagne to The 30-member National Commission on Forensic Science.

-The Sheriff is very active in our community.
+The Sheriff is very active in his local community.
 He has been a long time member and past-president of the Rotary Club of St. Charles Parish, a member of Holy Family Catholic Church, and a member of Knights of Columbus Council 2409.
 He served for 10 years as a H.O.S.T.
 Mentor with The St. Charles Parish Public School District.
 Sheriff Champagne also is an accomplished trumpet player and has been a member of both the St. Charles Parish Community Band and The Jerusalem Temple Shriner Dance Band.
-He has also performed with The Wise Guys Band, and at the New Orleans Jazz and Heritage Festival with blues singer Luther Kent and Trickbag on multiple occasions.
+He has performed with The Wise Guys Band, and at the New Orleans Jazz and Heritage Festival with blues singer Luther Kent and Trickbag on multiple occasions.
 He was selected by Rotary International to lead a group of professionals on two four week exchanges to northern Brazil in 1993 and again to Southern Brazil in 2004.
 As a result, the Sheriff became fluent in Portuguese.